-The City continues to have a strong construction stormwater management program that empowers staff to issue notices of violation, citations and/or stop work orders in cases where Best Management Practices (BMPs) are not implemented or if BMPs are deemed deficient.
-In 2012, the City conducted 555 erosion and sediment control inspections, issued 5 72-hr NOVs and 1 stop work order.
+The City continues to have a strong construction stormwater management program that empowers staff to issue notices of violation (NOVs), citations and/or stop work orders in cases where Best Management Practices (BMPs) are not implemented or if BMPs are deemed deficient.
+In 2013, the City conducted 745 erosion and sediment control inspections and issued 4 72-hr NOVs.
 The City continues to strengthen its water quality sampling program to evaluate stormwater impacts on local water resources and to analyze the effectiveness of stormwater BMPs for construction and post-construction stormwater management.
-In 2012, the City's Water Resource Management Department worked with the City's IT Department to create a comprehensive water quality monitoring database to house all of the data from the City's various water quality monitoring programs.
+In 2013, the City's Water Resource Management Department worked with the City's IT Department to update the City's comprehensive water quality monitoring database to include additional water quality monitoring programs such as discharge monitoring report data from our wastewater treatment facilities, bacteriological monitoring data and source water monitoring data.
 This database allows staff to be more efficient and effective at locating and analyzing data when needed.
-In 2012, the City analyzed 4 composite stormwater samples in an effort to collect background water quality data (primarily total phosphorus) associated with the Saugahatchee Watershed TMDL.
+In 2013, the City analyzed 4 composite stormwater samples in an effort to collect background water quality data (primarily total phosphorus) associated with the Saugahatchee Watershed TMDL.
 The City continues to evaluate land use effects on post-construction stormwater quality through its MS4 stormwater sampling program.
-In 2012, the City collected 5 MS4 first flush samples for a total of 40 data points The City strengthened its Illicit Discharge Detection and across 8 parameters.
-Elimination Program in 2012 through continued implementation of the Outfall Reconnaissance Inventory (ORI) program.
-To date, approximately 225 miles of stream have been inspected and approximately 920 stormwater outfalls have been documented through the ORI program.
-In 2012, staff completed ORI work in the Parkerson Mill Creek watershed and began work in the Moore's Mill Creek watershed.
-It is anticipated that ORI work in Moore's Mill Creek watershed will be completed in Spring 2013.
+In 2013, the City collected 10 MS4 first flush samples for a total of 80 data points across 8 parameters.
+The City has strengthened its Illicit Discharge Detection and Elimination Program through continued implementation of the Outfall Reconnaissance Inventory (ORI) program.
+To date, approximately 240 miles of stream have been inspected and approximately 1,228 stormwater outfalls have been documented through the ORI program.
+In 2013, staff completed ORI work in the Moore's Mill Creek watershed and began work in the Town Creek watershed.
+It is anticipated that ORI work in the Town Creek watershed will be completed in Spring 2014.
 The City has received numerous accolades for its innovative ORI program.
-Staff gave a presentation on the ORI program at the Water Environment Federation's 1st annual Stormwater Symposium in July 2012 in Baltimore, Maryland.
-Staff also gave a presentation on the ORI program to the Parkerson Mill Creek Watershed Management Plan group in 2012.
-The City continues to work toward improving post-construction stormwater runoff through the implementation of the new Water Resource Management Design and Construction

-Manual as well as requirements for submitting stormwater quality plans for developments located in the Saugahatchee Creek Watershed and the Lake Ogletree Watershed.
-The City continues to invest in continuing public education and outreach and public involvement associated with the Stormwater Management Program through activities such as the storm drain marking program, Earth Day, the Lee County Water Festival, SWaMP, the PMCWMP group and education and outreach for the local schools in Auburn.
+Staff gave a presentation on its ORI program at the Alabama Water Resources Conference in Orange Beach, Alabama in September 2013.
+The City continues to work toward improving post-construction stormwater runoff through implementation of the Water Resource Management Design and Construction Manual as well as requirements for submitting stormwater quality plans for developments located in the Saugahatchee Creek Watershed and the Lake Ogletree Watershed.
+The City is working to promote low impact development/green infrastructure through projects such as the Moton Stormwater Planter and stormwater improvements (i.e. bioretention areas) associated with the Downtown Parking Improvements Project.
+The City continues to invest in public education and outreach and public involvement associated with the Stormwater Management Program through activities such as the storm drain marking program, Earth Day, the Lee County Water Festival, SWaMP, the PMCWMP group and education and outreach for the local schools in Auburn.
 The City also gave numerous presentations during the past year targeted at providing education and outreach on the City's Stormwater Management Program.
-In summary, the City has met or exceeded its goals for the 2012 - 2013 reporting year.
+In summary, the City has met or exceeded its goals for the 2013 - 2014 reporting year.

-The overall evaluation of the tenth permit year has revealed several strengths and goals for the upcoming year.
+The overall evaluation of the eleventh permit year has revealed several strengths and goals for the upcoming year.